purusman/ent-comp/README.md

 ## Multi-components

-The newest version adds an experimental feature for multi components, which are components where a given entity can have multiple component state objects attached to it.
+This library now supports multi components, where a given entity can have multiple state objects for a given component.

-API may be in flux, but the gist is that most ECS methods that normally return a state object instead return an array of state objects.
+API may change someday, but for now all ECS methods that normally return a state object instead return an array of state objects.
 Calling `removeComponent` will remove all multi-component instances for that entity, and there's a new `removeMultiComponent(id, name, index, immediately)`